axonops/cassandra-analyzer/README.md

 ## 🚀 Overview

-Cassandra Analyzer is a powerful diagnostic tool that performs comprehensive analysis of Apache Cassandra® clusters using the [AxonOps](https://axonops.com) monitoring platform.
-Unlike traditional diagnostic tools that require manual collection of logs and metrics, Cassandra Analyzer connects directly to your AxonOps instance to provide real-time insights and recommendations.
+Cassandra AxonOps Analyzer is a powerful diagnostic tool that performs comprehensive analysis of Apache Cassandra® clusters using the [AxonOps](https://axonops.com) monitoring platform.
+Unlike traditional diagnostic tools that require manual collection of logs and metrics, Cassandra AxonOps Analyzer connects directly to your AxonOps instance to provide real-time insights and recommendations.

 ### ✨ Key Features